 Absorbing means reducing noise within the same space, as needed in a call center, where it is imperative to reduce the noise level.

 Silence from wall to ceiling!

-There are many solutions to these acoustic issues, and Saint-Gobain has developed a considerable body of anti-noise expertise thanks to its ranges of ceiling, wall panels and complementary solutions marketed under the Ecophon, Eurocoustic and Plafometal brands.
+There are many solutions to these acoustic issues, and Saint-Gobain has developed a considerable body of anti-noise expertise thanks to its ranges of ceiling, wall panels and complementary solutions marketed under the Ecophon or Eurocoustic brands.